 The Institute prides itself in being close to the industry sectors, organisations and communities it serves.
-This is reflected in the diverse range of highly skilled people who serve on the Board, Advisory Council and staff.
+This is reflected in the diverse range of highly skilled people who serve on the Board, Advisory Committee and staff.

-Mr Mario D’Orazio was appointed as a Director of Australia Post in March 2019.
+Mario D’Orazio was appointed as a Director of Australia Post in March 2019.
 He has extensive executive and Board experience in the corporate, philanthropic and not-for-profit sectors.

 Mario has strong experience in communications and managing business transformation.

-In 2006, Richard completed a Senior Management Program at Harvard Business School and in 2010 a Senior Executive Program at London Business School.
+In 2006, Richard completed a Senior Management Program at Harvard Business School and in 2011 a Senior Executive Program at London Business School.

 After gaining a Bachelor of Economics (Honours in Industrial Relations) from the University of Western Australia, Linda commenced her career with CCIWA.
 Moving into the resources sector sparked her interest in leadership development, Aboriginal employment and building workplaces which support people and families.

 In 2015 Linda was honoured to be awarded the CME Women in Resources Champion award and has continued to contribute to empowering women through her involvement with Dress for Success WA (2017) and Chief Executive Women.